Mortgage Rate Lock: How And When To Lock In Your Interest Rate

 Your options vary depending on your rate lock agreement.
 In some cases, you may be able to withdraw and reapply for your loan, but this will significantly delay your buying process.

 The best advice we can give you?
-Talk to your lender.
-Losing a borrower between a loan offer and closing is known as fallout risk, and lenders will usually work with you to prevent that from happening.
+Talk to your mortgage lender.
+Losing a borrower between a loan offer and closing is known as a fallout risk, and lenders will usually work with you to prevent that from happening.

-Alternatives To Locking Your Rate
+Alternatives To Locking Your Mortgage Rate

 If you're interested in protecting yourself against higher rates, a rate lock is the way to go.
 But there's always the chance that rates might drop before you close.
 If you're not ready to walk away from that chance, there are some alternatives to locking your rate.
-Let’s look at those.